Data quality statement: News media in Australia series

 Data quality description

-Note: As outlined above, the News media integrated data model comprises data from both ACMA and external sources.
+Please note: As outlined above, the news media integrated data model comprises data from both ACMA and external sources.
 For external data sources a description of general suitability only is provided.

 Accuracy